 As one of the best CBSE schools in Bengaluru and as a concern we can always tell you that, the final two weeks are always the most stressful time for a student.
 To remove the stress and clear the exam with flying colors, you must ensure that you are prepared for your exams with these below-mentioned study tips, which can help you conquer your final exams with ease.

 Just follow these tips to study for the next two weeks so that you can ace your CBSE exams from start to finish.

 The first basic yet the most important rule is to study smaller quantities of syllabus every day instead of packing in huge portions of a subject or topic.
 This will backfire because when you rush the chapters you’ve not studied or prepared for, you will have difficulty memorizing all of it.

 - Create Your Own Study Guide

 What you need now is smart work and not hard work.
 You must have studied for several days or weeks by now but how you prepare for the next fortnight will decide the outcome of the final exam.
-You must have studies based on a study guide provided by your teachers or friends, but now you must create your own study guide based on your comfort level and expertise.
-After creating the study guide, you must outline the important information you need to learn as it will be helpful in creating and referring to the study materials.
+You must have studies based on a study guide provided by your teachers or friends, but now you must create your study guide based on your comfort level and expertise.
+After creating the study guide, you must outline the important information you need to learn as it will help create and refer to the study materials.

 - Ask Questions